pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 them accept the deal, then an electronic contract will be secured, which is a formal proof of their agreement to perform the swap.''

-Let us now explain what is meant by an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.
+Let us now explain what is meant by an open, ubiquitous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.

 ### Protocols.